UniversalScientificTechnologies/xDOS_doc/LABDOS/LABDOS.md

 ```
 mkdir -p split && cat *.TXT > compose.txt && csplit -b "%04d.dos" -f split/ compose.txt '/$DOS,LABDOS01/' {*}
 ```

+### Can LABDOS01 be used to detect radiation from artificial sources like ²⁴¹Am?

+Yes, with limitations.
+LABDOS01 is optimized for detecting charged particles, such as those found in cosmic rays or ion beams.
+Its silicon PIN diode has low sensitivity to high-energy gamma photons, which interact weakly with thin silicon layers.
+Therefore, the response to gamma radiation from typical artificial sources (e.g. ⁶⁰Co, ¹³⁷Cs) is low, especially at higher energies.

+Alpha emitters like **²⁴¹Am** can be used in laboratory settings, but requires removing the aluminum protective foil that blocks direct particle access to the detector.
+To avoid distortion of the energy deposition spectrum by the **energy loss in the aluminium entrance window** (\~20 µm).

+For more information and practical instructions, see the section [Laboratory Use with Artificial Sources](#laboratory-use-with-artificial-sources).

 ## Recycling and Disposal